*subject to validation

 Teaching on this degree is structured into lectures, where all students are taught together, seminars of smaller groups of around 15-20 students, and tutorials which typically have no more than 10 students.
 You also have the opportunity to have a one-to-one meeting with your tutor each week.

 If you study Nutrition as a Single Honours degree, in your first year of study there are approximately 12 teaching hours each week, which reduces to approximately 10 hours in your second and third years.
-If you study Nutrition as a Combined Honours degree, in your first year of study there are approximately 6 teaching hours each week, which reduces to approximately 5 hours in your second and third years.

 On top of teaching hours, you are also expected to spend approximately 18 hours studying independently each week, as well as group study to prepare for any group assessments you may have.